severalnines/docs/user-guide/mongodb/manage.rst

 Configurations
 +++++++++++++++

-Manage the configuration files of your MongoDB nodes.
-For MongoDB server, changes can be persisted to database variables across one node or a group of nodes at once, dynamic variables are changed directly without a restart.
+Manages the configuration files of your database hosts.
+Note that ClusterControl will not perform any restart operation after modifying the configuration file.
+One has to schedule server reload/restart operation to load the changes into the server runtime.

 ..
-Attention:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
-Only one version is exist at one time.
-It always import the latest configuration files every 30 minutes and overwrite it in cmon DB.
+Note:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
+Only one version exists at one time.
+It imports the latest configuration files every 30 minutes and overwrites it in CMON database.
 This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.

 * **Save**
 	- Save the changes that you have made and push them to the corresponding node.